logichen/UCI-CIFAR-100/README.md

 CIFAR-100.
 We aim to attend the MicroNet Chanllenge hosted at NeurIPS 2019.
 Our codes are modified from label refinery:
 (https://arxiv.org/abs/1805.02641), EfficientNet: (https://arxiv.org/pdf/1905.11946.pdf) and additive margin softmax loss: (https://arxiv.org/pdf/1801.05599.pdf).

 We propose two models, EfficientNet-ex and EfficientNet-exx, both based on EfficientNet.
-We modified the EfficientNet architecture to meet the input size of 32x32 and changed the cross-entropy to additive margin softmax loss with s=5.0 and m=0.0.
+We modified the EfficientNet architecture to meet the input size of 32x32 and replaced the cross-entropy with additive margin softmax loss with s=5.0 and m=0.0.
 We also enlarged our dataset with different transformations of the original CIFAR-100, without usage of any extra data.